dkharazi/notes/content/notes/deep_learning/sigmoid_neuron.md

 ![SigmoidNeuron](/img/sigmoid_neuron.svg)

 ### The Behavior of Sigmoid Neurons
+- The activation function of a perceptron is a step function
 - The sigmoid neuron behaves in a similar way to the perceptron
 - If $z \equiv w \cdot x + b$ is a large positive number, then $e^{−z} \approx 0$ and so $\sigma(z) \approx 1$
 - In other words, when $w \cdot x + b$ is large and positive, the output from the sigmoid neuron is approximately $1$